Espresso-Aficionados/website/recommendations/midrange-machines.md

 Most machines in this price bracket are either Heat Exchangers or Dual Boilers.
 Heat Exchangers use one large steam boiler, with a separate pipe for heating brew water running through it, so steam pressure and brew water temperature are linked.
 Dual boilers have separate brew and steam boilers, so the temperatures are separately controlled.

-Before I go in depth, my short list for machines below $2000 is:
+Before I go in depth, the short list for pump machines below $2000 is:
 - Breville Dual Boiler (huge modding and DIY service community, extremely good temperature stability)
 - Rancilio Silvia Pro X (great build quality, very solid brewing and steaming performance)
 - Lelit MaraX (very small, good option if space limited)